 Design Package:

 Susan offers flexible design packages that you can purchase for any of her services.
-For example, you can pay for one time Hourly Consultation, or purchase sufficient hours for Design work or Product Selection, or combination of any services.
+For example, you can pay for a onetime Hourly Consultation, or purchase sufficient hours for Design work or Product Selection, or a combination of any services.

 By Hour